Overview

 | HS256 | Symmetric (HMAC) | Only for single-service or monolith scenarios |

-Use RS256 or ES256 when multiple services need to verify tokens but only one service (the auth server) should be able to sign them.
-With asymmetric algorithms, verifying services receive only the public key — they can confirm a token is valid but cannot forge new ones.
+Reach for RS256 or ES256 whenever multiple services verify tokens but only the auth server should be able to sign them.
+Verifying services only get the public key under these schemes, so they can confirm a token's valid without ever gaining the power to forge one.

 Token lifetime:

-- Access token: 15–60 minutes maximum.
-Short enough that a stolen token expires before widespread misuse.
+- Access token: 15 to 60 minutes at most, short enough that a stolen token expires before anyone can put it to real use.

-- Refresh token: 7–30 days, stored in an HttpOnly, Secure cookie (not localStorage, which is accessible to JavaScript and therefore XSS-vulnerable).
+- Refresh token: 7 to 30 days, kept in an HttpOnly, Secure cookie rather than localStorage, which JavaScript (and therefore XSS) can read.

 Mandatory validation checks:

-Use the JWT Validator to inspect and validate JWT tokens during development, debugging, or incident investigation.
+Use the JWT Validator to inspect and validate tokens during development, debugging, or an incident investigation.

 Step 3: Hash Secrets and Passwords Properly

-The most common and most damaging type of credential storage error is saving passwords or secrets in a form that can be reversed or cracked if the database is breached.
+The most damaging credential-storage mistake is saving a password or secret in a form that can be reversed or cracked once a database leaks.

-General-purpose hash functions (SHA-256, SHA-1, MD5) are designed to be fast.
-Fast is exactly wrong for passwords — it allows an attacker with a leaked hash database to try billions of guesses per second.
+General-purpose hash functions like SHA-256, SHA-1, and MD5 are built for speed, and speed is the wrong property for a password hash: it lets an attacker holding a leaked hash try billions of guesses per second.

 | Algorithm | Parameters (2026) | Notes |